Yvonne grew up in Tauranga where she was taught by Mrs Undine Clarke, one of the pioneering teachers of dance in New Zealand.

 After Yvonne and Peter received long service silver medals from the company, Yvonne was appointed Tutor of Repertoire and Pointe at the NZSD.
 This kindled her passion for teaching and eventually returned to Tauranga to raise a family and open the Yvonne Edwards School of Dance.
 As well as her own ballet productions Yvonne, like her teacher, choreographed many shows for the Tauranga Operatic Society with Grease, South Pacific and Annie being her favourites.

-Yvonne and Peter also opened The Bay of Plenty Academy of Performing Arts which was one of the very first NZQA Accreditted Tertiary Traiing Schools in NZ.
+Yvonne and Peter also opened The Bay of Plenty Academy of Performing Arts which was one of the very first NZQA Accredited Tertiary Training Schools in NZ.
 They spent some time in the UK and Europe studying with Dance and Drama companies bringing back a European influence to their style of teaching.
 Many of their ex-students have careers in dance and drama or related theatre arts.

 The Yvonne Edwards School of Dance is now long established with an excellent reputation.
-After starting a branch at Bethlehem College, Yvonne now runs her academy based at the Bethlehem Hall.
+After starting a branch at Bethlehem College, Yvonne now runs classes at the Bethlehem Hall and the Elizabeth St Studio, Tauranga.

 Yvonne continues to be driven by her passion for dance and from her unique position is keen to impart her years of experience to the next generation.